worktheclock/replit.github.io/misc/database.md

-# **Repl.it Database**
+# **Replit Database**

-You can jump right in and follow [this](https://docs.repl.it/tutorials/11-using-the-replit-database) basic phone book tutorial where you'll learn how to perform the fundamental "CRUD"(Create, Read, Update, Delete) operations with Repl.it Database.
+You can jump right in and follow [this](https://docs.repl.it/tutorials/11-using-the-replit-database) basic phone book tutorial where you'll learn how to perform the fundamental "CRUD" (Create, Read, Update, Delete) operations with Repl.it Database.

 Database is a simple and easy-to-use key-value store inside of every repl.
 There is no configuration—just start using it!
 Here's how: